With the reader’s eye

 Some are from people who will always be part of my life, and some are from those I knew only briefly, but each is unique, the words formed in loops or swirls or scrawls as personal as a fingerprint.

 All of us who are blessed to know how to write legibly with a pen or pencil are in possession of a skill that is increasingly vanishing from everyday life.
 It’s understandable, of course; like many others, I prefer the keyboard to the pen because I can produce words much more quickly with it.
-And perhaps my initial difficulty with handwriting has left me with residual resistance to it.
+Perhaps my initial difficulty with handwriting has left me with residual resistance to it.
 (I was traumatized to get the first “C” of my life in that subject in fifth grade, and to this day, I print rather than use cursive.)

 Yet I love to write by hand.
 I love using different ink colors, and choosing stationery, and addressing and stamping a card.
 I love walking it to the mailbox or post office and dropping it into a slot from which it will take a journey I am unable to make, visiting on my behalf a home too far away for me to drop by casually in person.